Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved laser-induced fluorescence spectroscopy and quantum chemical simulations: Results and Discussions

-Turning now to the vibrational frequencies obtained with solvent effects, we observed opposite behavior of the \ce{U-Cl} and \ce{U-O} frequencies.
-With increasing of polarity the $\nu_\mathrm{U-Cl}$ stretching frequencies insignificantly increase (4 and \SI{7}{\per\cm}) for the ground and excited states, respectively, while the uranyl $\nu_\mathrm{b}$, $\nu_\mathrm{s}$ and $\nu_\mathrm{a}$ decrease by 5 up to \SI{25}{\per\cm} in both states.
-This shift of the ground-state frequencies should be observable in the computed luminescence spectra, namely in the spacing between the vibrationally resolved peaks, while the minor change of the excited state frequencies should only affect the vibronic intensities.
+Turning now to the vibrational frequencies obtained with solvent effects, we observed an opposite behavior of the \ce{U-Cl} and \ce{U-O_{yl}} frequencies.
+With an increase in polarity the $\nu_\mathrm{U-Cl}$ stretching frequencies insignificantly increase (4 and \SI{7}{\per\cm}) for the ground and excited states, respectively, while the uranyl $\nu_\mathrm{b}$, $\nu_\mathrm{s}$, and $\nu_\mathrm{a}$ frequencies decrease by \SIrange{5}{25}{\per\cm} in both states.
+This shift in the ground-state frequencies should be observable in the computed luminescence spectra, namely in the spacing between the vibrationally resolved peaks, while the change in the excited-state frequencies should only affect the vibronic intensities.

 The substitution of chlorides by bromides in the uranyl equatorial plane lead to the following changes in the vibrational spectra.
-Compared to uranyl tetrachloride, the $\nu_\mathrm{b}$ value decreased by less than \SI{10}{\per\cm} in both ground and excited states.
-The $\nu_\mathrm{s}$ increased by 13 and \SI{62}{\per\cm} in the ground and excited states, respectively.
-Similarly, the $\nu_\mathrm{a}$ increased by \SI{14}{\per\cm} for the ground and \SI{76}{\per\cm} for the first excited state.
-The \ce{U-Br} stretching mode is \SI{83}{\per\cm} lower in both ground and excited states than the \ce{U-Cl} symmetric stretching vibration.
-This is in line with the ground-state experimental trends measured for \ce{Cs2UO2Cl4} with \ce{[C7H16NO2][UO2Br4]} (91, 2, 6 and 9 $\mathrm{cm^{-1}}$ for $\nu_\mathrm{U-Br}$, $\nu_\mathrm{b}$, $\nu_\mathrm{s}$ and $\nu_\mathrm{a}$, respectively).
-These changes indicate that the bromide ligand has a smaller effect on the electronic structure of uranium than chloride, since the U-Br bond strength is essentially ionic and has less impact on the U-O bonding.
-Consistently, the uranium - oxygen symmetrical stretching frequency is higher than in the chloride complex and close to the bare uranyl value.
-For \ce{[UO2Br4]^{2-}} we estimate a shift of frequencies between the ground and excited state equal to 6, 2, 31 and 53 $\mathrm{cm^{-1}}$ for $\nu_\mathrm{U-Br}$, $\nu_\mathrm{b}$, $\nu_\mathrm{s}$ and $\nu_\mathrm{a}$, respectively.
+In comparison to uranyl tetrachloride, the $\nu_\mathrm{b}$ value decreased by less than \SI{10}{\per\cm} in both the ground and excited states.
+The $\nu_\mathrm{s}$ values increased by 13 and \SI{62}{\per\cm} in the ground and excited states, respectively.
+Similarly, the $\nu_\mathrm{a}$ values increased by \SI{14}{\per\cm} for the ground state and \SI{76}{\per\cm} for the first excited state.
+The \ce{U-Br} stretching mode is \SI{83}{\per\cm} lower in both the ground and excited states than the \ce{U-Cl} symmetric stretching vibration.
+This is in line with the ground-state experimental trends measured for \ce{Cs2UO2Cl4} and \ce{[C7H16NO2][UO2Br4]} (91, 2, 6 and 9 $\mathrm{cm^{-1}}$ for $\nu_\mathrm{U-Br}$, $\nu_\mathrm{b}$, $\nu_\mathrm{s}$, and $\nu_\mathrm{a}$, respectively).
+These changes indicate that the bromide ligand has a smaller effect on the electronic structure of uranium than does chloride, since the \ce{U-Br} interaction has less of an effect on the \ce{U-O_{yl}} bonding.
+Consistently, the $\nu_\mathrm{s}$ frequency is larger than that in \ce{[UO2Cl4]^{2-}} and is close to the bare uranyl value.
+For \ce{[UO2Br4]^{2-}} the shifts of vibrational frequencies between the ground and excited state are given in Table~S10 in the Supporting Information.

-\paragraph{Organic cation - uranyl tetrachloride: \ce{[{A336}]2[UO2Cl4]}}
+\paragraph{Organic Cation Uranyl Tetrachloride: \ce{[{A336}]2[UO2Cl4]}.}